OLGENH/cprepohub/README.md

 # cprepohub
-CP Repo GitHub for openSAP course
+CP Repo GitHub for openSAP course with link